-Toronto and Region Conservation Authority (TRCA) and the City of Markham have worked closely with local residents and businesses to develop the Bayview Glen SNAP (Sustainable Neighbourhood Retrofit Action Plan).
+Toronto and Region Conservation Authority (TRCA) and the City of Markham have worked closely with local residents and businesses to develop the Bayview Glen SNAP (Sustainable Neighbourhood Action Program).
 This action-oriented plan builds on Markham’s Greenprint Sustainability Plan initiatives to help the neighbourhood prepare for climate change and become a national leader in sustainability.
 The progressive action plan was endorsed by Council in April of 2016.

 About the Bayview Glen SNAP Community

 Bayview Glen is a beautiful neighbourhood located in the community of Thornhill in the City of Markham and the Don River Watershed.

 Approximately 2,400 people reside in the neighbourhood, enjoying access to a mix of housing types, parks, parkettes, an elementary school, places of worship and nearby commercial and retail services.
 A branch of the East Don River flows through the area, contributing to create a rural outlook highly appreciated by the neighbours.

 Bayview Glen is characterized primarily by single detached homes built on large lots with green lawns, wide driveways and mature trees.
 These features, as well as the neighbourhood’s proximity to a variety of amenities, make Bayview Glen a highly desirable place to live in the City of Markham and wider GTA.

 About the Plan

 The Bayview Glen SNAP is an integrated action plan to foster local sustainability and wellbeing through improvements in five core areas:

 - Ecosystem integrity

 Priority actions addressing each core area were identified to improve local sustainability within the public realm as were those actions that could be achieved on private residential lots.